Guide to employee benefits and HR rules in California

 Offering health insurance benefits to your employees is a great way to attract and retain top talent.

-While traditional group health insurance is a popular option, rising premium costs have made it challenging for small to medium size businesses to offer the benefit.
+While traditional group health insurance is a popular option, rising premium costs have made it challenging for small to medium-sized businesses to offer the benefit.

 Health reimbursement arrangement (HRA)

-A health reimbursement arrangement (HRA) is an IRS-approved, employer-funded health benefit that allows you to reimburse your employees, tax-free, for their individual health insurance monthly premiums and qualifying medical expenses.
-This includes many expenses normally covered under dental and vision insurance.
+A stand-alone health reimbursement arrangement (HRA) is an employer-funded health benefit that allows you to reimburse your employees, tax-free, for their individual health insurance monthly premiums and qualifying medical expenses.

-Some HRAs, such as the individual coverage HRA (ICHRA), can satisfy the federal regulations for applicable large employers (ALEs).
+This alternative form of health coverage gives you full control over your benefit while allowing employees greater flexibility in how they use it.
+Some HRAs, such as the individual coverage HRA (ICHRA), can also satisfy the federal regulations for applicable large employers (ALEs).

 Wage laws in California